 With demand on the supply chain increasing in tandem with the industry pressure on quicker lead times, 3D design had already provided the ability to virtually realize concept to reality, accurately and quickly.
 The impact of COVID accelerated the importance of digital design as the metaverse became more of a daily reality, especially as this form of technology is taking on more shapes and forms.
 From video gaming, to zoom, to fully immersive digital worlds, there is a lot to learn to become masters of the metaverse and this article breaks down some fundamentals to get you started.

-Close up look of a projector lens, with pink and blue tones.
 VR Killed the Radio Star – Virtual Reality

 Although Virtual Reality and Augmented Reality are becoming more common vernacular today, these terms and concepts originated in the late 50’s early 60’s.
-Once foreign terms, “Non-Fungible Token (NFT), Metaverse, Crypto Currency” actually date back ten to thirty years, leading one to ask “why haven’t I heard of these until lately and what does it have to do with fashion?
+Once foreign terms, “Non-Fungible Token (NFT), Metaverse, Crypto Currency” actually date back ten to thirty years, leading one to ask “why haven’t I heard of these until lately and what does it have to do with fashion?“

 The acceleration of these technologies fueled by a more significant dependence on digital platforms has thrust these into the forefront of many conversations, both in media and conversational circles.
 It’s an exciting prospect for many that we can untether ourselves from a specific nation’s currency or, for that matter, our restrictions geographically and enter an alternate world filled with opportunity, community, and reduced restrictions imposed by society.